 Understanding the threats to a system

-it is crucial to understand the specific threats and attacks against your system as it guides on how to pen-test your network security.
+it is crucial to understand the specific threats and attacks against your system as it guides how to pen-test your network security.
 For instance, a weak SQL Server administration password, a server hosted on a wireless network, and a default windows OS configuration may not be significant security concerns separately.
-However, an attempt to exploit all the three vulnerabilities at once maybe lead to serious mayhem.
+However, an attempt to exploit all three vulnerabilities at once maybe lead to serious mayhem.
 Below is a shortlist of some of the well-known attacks that your system may experience.

 Hackers can quickly attack network infrastructure since they can remotely access them through the internet.
 Below are some of the network-infrastructure attacks.